YlanAllouche/foodMoniteur/README.md

 I advise to run this in a container.
 A docker-compose yml document is available as an example.

-To run from the publick Docker registry:
+To run from the public Docker registry:

 * `cd some_folder`
 * `docker run -it --rm -p 80:80 -v $(pwd):/data ylanallouche/foodmoniteur`